128technology/docs/docs/intro_wa_quickstart_1_networks.md

 <img src="/img/intro_wa_quickstart_2.png" alt="Configure network" width="500"/>

 Excellent!
-This network is now defined for use across the entire org, including in the template you will soon apply to your new SSR device.
+This network is now defined for use across the entire org, including the template you will apply to your new SSR device.

 Continue to set up some [applications](intro_wa_quickstart_2_apps.md) for these users to access.